interfax/interfax-java/README.md

 ## Installation

-You can use the library using one of the following approaches.
+You can use the library using one of the following approaches

-### Include as maven dependency
+### Include the library as a maven dependency

     <dependency>
       <groupId>net.interfax</groupId>
       <artifactId>api-client</artifactId>
-      <version>0.1.0</version>
+      <version>${latest-version}</version>
     </dependency>

-### Download jar and include in application classpath
+### Download the jar file and include in your application's classpath

-Download the latest jar from the [OSS Sonatype InterFAX repository](https://oss.sonatype.org/service/local/repositories/releases/content/net/interfax/api-client/0.1.0/api-client-0.1.0.jar) and place it in your application classpath.
+Download the latest version from the [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Cnet.interfax.api-client)

 ## Getting started

-### Pre-requisites
+### Pre-requisite(s)

-To use this library you will need a InterFAX [developer account](https://www.interfax.net/en/dev).
+The pre-requisite to using the InterFAX API is to have API credentials, which can be done by registering for a [developer account](https://secure.interfax.net/Default.aspx?Lang=en&Target=RegistrationService&Method=DisplayForm&BPCode=).

 ### Initialise the client